worldline/vuejs-training/docs/components/README.md

 **Question**: In your opinion, what difficulties could you encounter when using the `loggedIn` variable in more than one component at a time ?

 5. Assign the `films` variable to an empty `[]` array initially.
-When submitting the search form, run a `searchFilms` method that will put the 3 sample movies in this list.
+When submitting the search form, run a `searchFilms` method that will put the 3 sample films in this list.
-6. **Bonus**: In the `searchFilms` method, instead of putting all the movies at once in`this.films`, try to assign them one by one in this way:
+6. **Bonus**: In the `searchFilms` method, instead of putting all the films at once in`this.films`, try to assign them one by one in this way:

 ```js
 this.films[0] = { title: 'Titanic', released: '19 Dec 1997', ... }